Maia-Everett/lintian.eu/_posts/2024-03-10-warcraft-retrospective-19.md

 -------

 *["Elephant in the Room"](https://www.deviantart.com/pepey/art/Elephant-in-the-room-747516645) by Ferdi Rizkiyanto, Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.*

+*Screenshot from the webcomic [DM of the Rings](https://www.shamusyoung.com/twentysidedtale/?p=612) by Shamus Young.*

 [^renames]: Some units were renamed and got new models between Reign of Chaos and The Frozen Throne --- apparently for copyright reasons because Warhammer Fantasy had similar ones.
 Also, Furion was renamed Malfurion for The Frozen Throne, and Reforged also renamed Grom to Grommash.
 Reforged applies TFT units, gameplay balance, and character names retroactively to the RoC campaign.
 It's a mess, and we'll look at it when we get to 2020 in the timeline.